Sounds Air

-Sounds Air is a New Zealand airline based at Picton.
+Sounds Air is a New Zealand airline based in Marlborough.
 The airline was founded in 1986 by Cliff and Diane Marchant to provide low cost flights to the Marlborough Sounds.
-The airline has a maintenance facility at Omaka aerodrome with its Sounds Aero Maintenance division based there.
+The airline's head office as well as its Sounds Aero Maintenance division is based at Omaka aerodrome.

 History

 From a single Cessna Caravan operating one route across the Cook Strait, Sounds Air has grown in 30 years; the airline carried 78,000 passengers in 2015, compared to 14,000 passengers in 2003.
 In 2008 the airline set up its own maintenance division as the airline could not find a company suitable to maintain its fleet.
-In 2017, Sounds Air signalled that they were looking at buying twin engine planes for the first time: up to three 19-seater Beech 1900 aircraft to support extra demand for the Blenheim to Christchurch route.
+In 2017, Sounds Air signaled that they were looking at buying twin engine planes for the first time: up to three 19-seater Beech 1900 aircraft to support extra demand for the Blenheim to Christchurch route.

 Services

-Sounds Air operates scheduled flights between Wellington and Picton, Nelson, Blenheim, Taupo and Westport.
-Scheduled flights are also available between Blenheim and Christchurch, and Paraparaumu.
+Sounds Air operates scheduled flights between Wellington and Picton, Nelson, and Blenheim.
+Scheduled flights are also available between Blenheim and Paraparaumu,.
 Nelson also has flights to Paraparaumu.
-Sounds Air formerly served Kaikoura, Napier and Whanganui from Wellington, Napier from Blenheim and Kapiti Coast from Picton.
+Sounds Air formerly served Kaikoura, Napier, Taupo, Westport, Christchurch, Wanaka and Whanganui from Wellington, Napier from Blenheim and Kāpiti Coast from Picton.
 A service to Masterton was being considered from Wellington, however no such service eventuated, because the town wanted the link to Auckland reinstated instead.

 In addition to scheduled flights Sounds Air offers scenic flights over the Marlborough Sounds and Abel Tasman National Park.

-The airline started temporary services to Kaikoura from Christchurch and Blenheim on 21 November 2016 following the 2016 Kaikoura earthquake.
+The airline started temporary services to Kaikoura from Christchurch and Blenheim on 21 November 2016 following the 2016 Kaikōura earthquake.
 The Kaikoura to Christchurch flights ceased from 27 January 2017 followed by the Blenheim flights on 29 December 2017.
 From this date onwards Kaikoura will become a charter route only.
 Sounds Air commenced Christchurch to Wānaka another former Air New Zealand route on 2 November 2020.

+On 18 October 2024 Sounds Air decided to pull out of Westport because of high costs and lack of support from the government.
+A month later Sounds Air announced they were pulling out of Taupo also because of high costs.
+Originair has since stepped in to serve both Taupo and Westport from Wellington.

+In July 2025 Sounds Air announced that it will end services to Christchurch from Wanaka and Blenheim and it's PC-12 fleet will be sold.
+In September 2 months later Sounds Air pulled out of Christchurch and Wanaka.